AMCeScience/AccessControl-AcuteCare-Protocol/README.md

 3 - Run some experimental script
 - python3 manage.py shell < experimental_scripts/SCRIPT_NAME.py

-Note: Inside each script there's already an user | patient defined, this may be required to change or created.
+Note: Inside each script there's already an user | patient defined, this may be required to change or create.